-■ he protease-antiprotease hypothesis of the pathogenesis of chronic obstructive pulmonary disease (COPD) concerns imbalances between proteases that digest elastin and other components of the extracellular matrix in the lung parenchyma, and antiproteases that protect [1-2].
-The origin of this theory comes from the observation that patients with α_1 -antitrypsin deficiency (AATD) develop early onset emphysema [3]. α_1 -Antitrypsin (AAT) is an antiprotease, which acts predominantly to block the action of neutrophil elastase, a protease released by neutrophils.
+The protease-antiprotease hypothesis of the pathogenesis of chronic obstructive pulmonary disease (COPD) concerns imbalance between proteases that digest elastin and other components of the extra-cellular matrix in the lung parenchyma, and anti-proteases that protect[1-2].
+The origin of this theory comes from the observation that patients with Alpha 1 antitrypsin deficiency (AATD) develop early onset emphysema[3].
+Alpha one antitrypsin (AAT) is an anti-protease, which acts predominantly to block the action of neutrophil elastase (NE), a protease released by neutrophils.
 Neutrophil elastase is a serine protease, the first of three classes of protease important in COPD.
-The remaining two classes are the cysteine proteases, such as cathepsin-B, and the matrix metalloproteases (MMPs) [4].
-In general, the serine and cysteine proteases are capable of degrading elastin and some forms of collagen [4], whilst MMPs have more of an effect on collagen, gelatin and laminin [2], all of which are components of the extracellular matrix of the lung.
+The remaining two classes are the cysteine proteases, such as cathepsin-B, and the matrix metalloproteases (MMP's) [4].
+In general the serine and cysteine proteases are capable of degrading elastin and some forms of collagen [4], whilst MMP's have more of an effect on collagen, gelatin and laminin [2], all of which are components of the extracellular matrix of the lung.

-Breakdown of the extracellular matrix, particularly elastin, in the lung is a key feature of both

-COPD and AATD, as shown by the presence of high levels of elastin breakdown products.
-A desmosine cross-link is unique to elastin and may be used as a marker of its degradation [5].
-Desmosine and elastin peptides are elevated in the plasma, urine and sputum of COPD patients [6], whilst urinary levels positively correlate with the annual rate of decline in forced expiratory volume in 1 s (FEV1) in smokers [7].
-In general, elastin breakdown is greater in subjects with AATD at a given level of smoking because of a relative excess of neutrophil elastase activity in the lung [8], confirmed by elevated desmosine levels compared with usual COPD subjects [6].
-Elastin breakdown has been proposed as a mechanism for generation of autoantibodies directed against elastin, which could in theory perpetuate and/or aggravate lung destruction [9].
-In both AATD and COPD, the main stimulus to elastin breakdown is cigarette smoking, but studies of anti-elastin antibody prevalence in these conditions to date have been too small to assess smoke effects on antibody levels adequately [9-11].
-Although the original report of circulating anti-elastin antibodies in COPD was
+Breakdown of the extracellular matrix, particularly elastin, in the lung in the lung is a key feature of both COPD and AATD, as shown by the presence of high levels of elastin breakdown products.
+A desmosine cross-link is unique to elastin and may be used as a marker of its degradation[5].
+Desmosine and elastin peptides are elevated in the plasma, urine and sputum of COPD patients[6], whilst urinary levels positively correlate with the annual rate of decline in FEV1 in smokers[7].
+In general elastin breakdown is greater in subjects with AATD at a given level of smoking because of a relative excess of NE activity in the lung[8], confirmed by elevated desmosine levels compared to usual COPD subjects[6].
+Elastin breakdown has been proposed as a mechanism for generation of auto-antibodies directed against elastin, which could in theory perpetuate and/or aggravate lung destruction[9].
+In both AATD and COPD the main stimulus to elastin breakdown is cigarette smoking, but studies of anti-elastin antibody prevalence in these conditions to date have been too small to assess smoke effects on antibody levels adequately [9-11].
+Although the original report of circulating anti-elastin antibodies in COPD was able to show antibody generation by lung tissue and a correlation between peripheral blood responses to elastin peptides and severity of emphysema on CT scan[9] the effect of anti-elastin antibodies in the lung remained uncertain.